mendrik/feather/feather-docs/content/faq/index.md

 date: 2017-08-06T21:07:13+01:00
 title: Frequently asked questions
 ---

-Here is a collection of commonly asked questions

 ## Why is there no virtual dom?

 A virtual dom implementation provides many benefits like universal javascript